John McDonald (art critic)

 John McDonald is an Australian journalist and editor, publisher, art and film critic, art writer, art historian, curator, and lecturer, active since the early 1980s.
 McDonald's bibliography includes exhibition catalogues, monographs, edited volumes and substantial historical surveys.
 He has repeatedly moved between reviewing, curating, and editorial projects, as both commentator and a participant in discussion of Australian art both in his home country and in the United Kingdom.
 In addition he has presented on radio and television and as guest lecturer in art and design courses at the tertiary level, in Art History & Theory at the National Art School, Sydney in particular, and at galleries around Australia.

 Origins, education and early career

 McDonald was born in 1961 in Cessnock, New South Wales.
 He studied English literature and philosophy at the University of Sydney, graduating in 1981.
-Subsequently, while living in London in the 1980s and into the early 1990s, he edited the 1993 anthology, Peter Fuller's Modern Painters, and contributed art criticism for the The Guardian and the The Sunday Telegraph as well as to journals including The Art Newspaper.
+Subsequently, while living in London in the 1980s and into the early 1990s, he edited the 1993 anthology, Peter Fuller's Modern Painters, and contributed art criticism for The Guardian and The Sunday Telegraph as well as to journals including The Art Newspaper.